Services

 The REST service currently supports only read access to the

-OAuth2 scopes.
-In addition, plans exist to store the TARDIS
+resources:delete OAuth2 scopes.
+In addition, plans exist to store the TARDIS configuration in a

 database as well and allow to use the REST service to perform configuration updates at run time.